heclak/community-a4e-c/README.md

 ### STEP 1: Upgrading from an older release

 If you are upgrading from an older version of the A-4E-C, perform these following actions.

-You must completely delete the currently installed A-4E-C files before installing the new version, as some important files have been removed for this.
+First, completely delete the currently installed A-4E-C files before installing the new version.

+- Delete the contents of your A-4E-C installation folder: `C:\Users\username\Saved Games\DCS\Mods\aircraft\A-4E-C`

-Additionally your input bindings must be reset and rebound in order to accommodate this release’s enhanced control scheme.
+Next, your A-4E-C input bindings must be reset and rebound.
 If this is a new installation, you can skip this step and move on to Step 2.

-- Delete the contents of your old A-4E-C installation folder: `C:\Users\username\Saved Games\DCS\Mods\aircraft\A-4E-C`
+- Delete the contents of your A-4E-C input settings: `C:\Users\username\Saved Games\DCS\Config\Input\A-4E-C`
-- Delete your A-4E-C input settings by opening the following folder: `C:\Users\username\Saved Games\DCS\Config\Input\`
-- Delete the A-4E-C folder.

 ### STEP 2: Installing the module files.